codefakie/HomeLab/README.md

-This is a breakdown and step by step guide how I built my Homelab K3s Cluster.
+<h3>This is a breakdown and step by step guide how I built my Homelab K3s Cluster.</h3>

+Equipment breakdown:
 I had 3 Raspberry 4's laying around for another project I was gonna tinker on way back so I decided to use them along with a Lenonovo M710q Mini PC.
 Initially the Lenovo had 8GB of RAM, 500GB SSD and though only 4 Core CPU, I was planning on hyperthreading that puppy to make it a up to 8 VMs for a Proxmox VM and could vituarlize the Server to have 8 VMs.
 I beefed it up a bit adding 32GBs of RAM and a 1TB Solid state.
 After setting up a Proxmox cluster, I decided to wipe it and add it to my K3s HomeLab Cluster and a beefy worker node.

 I discovered https://rpi4cluster.com/ and yes that is the ultimate resourse so I will not go too deep into every step which can be found there.
 That site is a master class on setting up a setting up a homelab k3s cluster from Zero to Hero, so I will most certainly heap tons of praise on that site.
 This is my lil slice of the Pi (bad pun I know) documenting my Home Lab Journey and what I did to get my techy stuff humming..